evhub/coconut/HELP.md

 First, assignment function notation.
 This one's pretty straightforward.
 If a function is defined with an `=` instead of a `:`, the last line is required to be an expression, and is automatically returned.

 Second, pattern-matching function definition.
 Pattern-matching function definition does exactly that—pattern-matches against all the arguments that are passed to the function.
 Unlike normal function definition, however, if the pattern doesn't match (if for example the wrong number of arguments are passed), your function will raise a `MatchError`.
 Finally, like destructuring assignment, if you want to be more explicit about using pattern-matching function definition, you can add a `match` before the `def`.
+In this case, we're also using one new pattern-matching construct, the `as` match, which matches against the pattern on the left and assigns the result to the name on the right.

 Third, `addpattern`. `addpattern` creates a new pattern-matching function by adding the new pattern as an additional case to the old pattern-matching function it is replacing.
 Thus, `addpattern` can be thought of as doing exactly what it says—it adds a new pattern to an existing pattern-matching function.